luissilva1044894/Pyrez/README.md

  * [FlaskPyrezAPI](https://github.com/luissilva1044894/FlaskPyrezAPI) - Example of a web application using Flask and Pyrez.

-More complete examples can be found in the [examples][examples-folder] folder.
+More complete examples can be found in the [examples/][examples-folder] folder.

 ### How to contribute :octocat: